matrix-org/matrix-spec-proposals/proposals/1796-e2e-notifications.md

 ## Problem

-Currently we have no way of sending accurate notification counts to E2E encrypted rooms.
+Currently we have no way of receiving accurate notification counts for E2E encrypted rooms.
 This is because the server can't calculate the notification counts serverside because it can't read the contents ofthe messages to spot the notification keywords.